 Hippocrates (the father of medicine), once famously said “Let food be thy medicine, and medicine be thy food”.
 Sound advice.
 But food has changed in the last century.
 That may sound like a peculiar statement to some, so let me expand… Food grown/farmed/produced 100 years ago is quite different than many of the same foods today.
-We are living in a toxic soup of pesticides, herbicides, preservatives, and hormones.
+We are Healthy Living in a toxic soup of pesticides, herbicides, preservatives, and hormones.
 In addition, foods are now being shipped across continental borders more than ever resulting in exposure to radiation.
 Even more alarming are the modern ‘advances’ made by genetically modifying foods, namely GMO’s.
 Alarmingly, studies on these ‘frankenfoods’ are now showing to have deleterious affects on human DNA!

 I’ll save the politics of the food industry for another post, however consumers have never needed to be more buyer aware of what is one food labels than ever before.
 Health claims regarding food products are everywhere, but are these really that healthy for us??
 Do you know the top 5 unhealthiest health foods?
 You may be surprised…